25 Good Jobs That Don't Drug Test (Or Are Less Likely To)

 Most employers in the U.S. are not legally obligated to test potential or current employees for drug use.
 However, according to various estimates, between 40 and 65 percent of today's employers may perform drug screening, whether they are required to or not.

-For a lot of employers, the decision to drug test comes down to maintaining worker productivity and avoiding potential legal liabilities for injuries caused by workers who may be intoxicated on the job.
+Some jobs require a drug test because employers are concerned about maintaining worker productivity and avoiding potential legal liabilities for injuries caused by workers who may be intoxicated on the job.
 Of course, those aren't the only reasons.

 Some employers—especially within safety-sensitive industries like healthcare, defense, law enforcement, and transportation—are required by federal law to administer alcohol and drug testing.
 In some states, employers can also receive discounts on their premiums for workers' compensation insurance if they test for drugs.
 And in some industries, such as competitive sports, education, and medical care, employers conduct testing, in part, to help maintain positive public perception of their organizations.

 In certain states—such as Texas—many hospitals even screen job applicants for nicotine since they believe that healthcare employees who don't smoke, vape, or chew tobacco make better role models for the industry.
 (In contrast, a slight majority of states consider smokers and other nicotine users part of a protected legal class that isn't subject to that type of screening.)

 And in states like Colorado where marijuana use is legal, some companies have enacted new or stricter testing policies.
 They fear that the state-legalized marijuana industry, despite being heavily regulated, could start infiltrating their workplaces.